cpplibv/libv/LIBV-TODO.md

-libv.net.mtcp: On error extra parameter enum to indicate the source operation of the error libv.net: Wrap IOContext accessor in fwd libv.net: Move rate_policy into its own header
+libv.net.mtcp: On error extra parameter enum to indicate the source operation of the error libv.net: Wrap IOContext accessor in fwd libv.net: Move rate_policy into its own header libv.net: Make connections moveable | it was already movable, but now its explicit app.update: Connection dtor calls in vector resize | Session memory address is leaked to callback, so address stability is required, solved with unique pointers app.update: Proper disconnect, Cleanup lost connections (sessions)

 --- STACK ------------------------------------------------------------------------------------------